tankmitesh/self-rag/README.md

 This will:

-1. Split documents
+1. Split the query if needed
 2. Evaluate chunk relevance
-3. Retrieve relevant info
+3. Choose the best retriever
-4. Generate a response
+4. Generate a response using retrieved data and LLM

 ---

 ## 📜 License

 This project is licensed under the terms of the LICENSE file.